Turkish mine explosion kills 22 and leaves dozens trapped

 Earlier the provincial governor said eight miners had managed to escape.

-Video footage shows miners emerging blackened and bleary-eyed accompanied by rescuers at the facility in Amasra on the Black Sea coast.
+Video footage shows miners emerging blackened and bleary-eyed accompanied by rescuers at the facility in Amasra, on the Black Sea coast.

 Hundreds of emergency service workers and the family and friends of the missing could also be seen at the mine as rescuers worked through the night.

-The cause of the blast isn't yet known, but the local prosecutors office has begun an investigation.
+The cause of the blast is not yet known, but the local prosecutor's office has begun an investigation.

 Turkey's energy minister said there were initial indications that the blast was caused by firedamp, which is methane forming an explosive mixture in coal mines.

-"We are facing a truly regretful situation", he said to reporters.
+"We are facing a truly regretful situation", he told reporters.

 Turkish President Recep Tayyip Erdogan is expected to visit the site on Saturday.